commit 611b65f (2025-10-08 10:55:50 -0400) Torsten Scholak: wip

 -- total processing capacity in tasks per time unit

-processingCapacity :: Exogenous -> Usage -> Quantity Rational
+processingCapacity :: Exogenous -> Usage -> Quantity Scalar

 -- internal cost per time unit